Pelagicore/softwarecontainer/examples/wayland/README.md

 Requirements
 ------------
 * weston
-* weston-simple-egl and weston-flower examples
+* weston-simple-egl and weston-flower examples (available as a part of the weston repository)
-* softwarecontainer
+* softwarecontainer-agent

 How to run
 ----------